hc-psy/computer-vision-basics/README.md

 # Computer Vision

-To broaden my understanding of computer vision (theoretically and practically), I will perform some key computer vision implementations.
+To broaden my understanding of computer vision (theoretically and practically), I performed some basic but key computer vision implementations.

 ## Topics